phillmac/php-starlink-client/README.md

 ## 👥 Credits

-gRPC Protoset Converter was created by Eser DENIZ.
+Starlink PHP Client was created by Eser DENIZ.

 The following projects inspired this library and served as a reference: